Bringing Your Kitten Home

 Our kittens are raised with lots of love, and it's important for us to know that they are adopted into caring homes.

-We let our babies go home when we feel that they ready, and only if they are healthy, eating solid food, and completely litter box trained.
+We let our babies go home when we feel that they ready, and only if they are healthy, eating solid food, completely litter box trained, and properly socialized .
 When you get your kitten, he will have been released by our vet in good health and ready to go home to his forever family.
 Our kittens may be reserved with a deposit via PayPal to hold them for their families until they are old enough to go home.
 We make sure to keep our kittens' families updated on their babies with pictures and videos of them growing and playing.

 Your kitten will have a complete health record for you to see when they were dewormed and vaccinated.
 You will also be given a one year health guarantee against genetic or congenital defects, and a spay/neuter contract.